arthur-sabioni/PyCKTool/README.md

 ## Contributing

-Contributions to PyCKTools are welcome!
+Contributions to PyCKTool are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request.
 For any issues or feature requests, please open an issue in the repository.

 ## License

-PyCKTools is released under the MIT License.
+PyCKTool is released under the MIT License.